SHyx0rmZ/magic-injection-bundle/README.md

 1. Add the tag `magic_injection.injectable_service` to the service you wish to inject.
 The tag takes an optional argument called `type`, which you can use to group injectable services.
 2. Add the tag
-`magic_injection.injector_target` to the service which should receive the injected services.
+`magic_injection.injection_target` to the service which should receive the injected services.
 3. Finally, annotate properties with the `MagicInjection` annotation, which will take an optional `type` argument that refers to a group of injectable services.